Quantifying Cross-Modal Interactions in Multimodal Glioma Survival Prediction via InterSHAP: Evidence for Additive Signal Integration: Introduction

 This distinction has practical consequences.
 If models operate additively, simpler architectures suffice, modality-specific explanations remain valid for regulatory compliance, and federated deployment is simplified since institutions can train unimodal encoders independently~\cite{McMahan2017}.
 If models operate synergistically, more complex fusion mechanisms and joint explainability approaches are required.

-\paragraph{Contributions.} This paper makes two contributions. \textbf{Methodological:} We adapt InterSHAP~\cite{Wenderoth2025}, a Shapley interaction index-based~\cite{Grabisch1999} metric, from classification to Cox survival models, validated on synthetic data with known interaction patterns. \textbf{Empirical:} We demonstrate an inverse relationship between predictive performance and measured interaction across four fusion architectures applied to glioma survival prediction, with stable variance decomposition (WSI${\approx}$40\%, RNA${\approx}$55\%, Interaction${\approx}$4\%).
+\textit{Contributions.} This paper makes two contributions. \textit{Methodological:} We adapt InterSHAP~\cite{Wenderoth2025}, a Shapley interaction index-based~\cite{Grabisch1999} metric, from classification to Cox survival models, validated on synthetic data with known interaction patterns. \textit{Empirical:} We demonstrate an inverse relationship between predictive performance and measured interaction across four fusion architectures applied to glioma survival prediction, with stable variance decomposition (WSI${\approx}$40\%, RNA${\approx}$55\%, Interaction${\approx}$4\%).

 InterSHAP is positioned as a \emph{model auditing tool}.
 While patient-level variation in InterSHAP correlates with survival, this reflects model-internal structure rather than independent prognostic evidence, since InterSHAP values are deterministic functions of the model's own predictions~\cite{Kaufman2012, Rudin2019}.
-This work is a revised resubmission addressing main-track reviewer feedback: the prior biomarker framing has been replaced with model auditing positioning per circularity concerns~\cite{Kaufman2012}, all citations have been corrected against original sources, and missing references on interpretability limits~\cite{Lipton2018, Rudin2019} and target leakage~\cite{Kaufman2012} have been integrated.